elehcimd/mltraq/mkdocs/index.md

 ---
 <h1 align="center">
-Design ML Experiments as<br>
-State Monads with Persistence
+Manage ML Experiments with Persistence
 </h1>

-MLtraq is an open-source ML framework for Python that adopts the **state monads** design pattern to model experiments.
-An `experiment` consists of a collection of `runs` whose state progresses through a chained sequence of `steps`.
-It incorporates **database persistence** for state recovery and full interoperability using open standards such as Pandas, Arrow and SQL.
+MLtraq is an open-source ML framework for Python to manage experiments.
+With database persistence for state recovery and collaboration.
+Using open standards, no vendor lock-in.

 !!!
 Success ""
-    **Funding**: You can support as a [sponsor](./sponsor.md), hiring [me](https://www.linkedin.com/in/dallachiesa/) for ML/AI projects, [citing](./cite.md) and [starring](https://github.com/elehcimd/mltraq).
+    **Funding**: You can support as a [sponsor](./sponsor.md), hiring [me](https://www.linkedin.com/in/dallachiesa/) for DS/ML/AI work, [citing](./cite.md) and [starring](https://github.com/elehcimd/mltraq) the project.
 Thank You!

 ## Motivations & benefits